survivejs/webpack-book/manuscript/styling/04_eliminating_unused_css.md

 ...
 ```

 As you can see, the size of the CSS file grew.
-This will be fixed next with PurifyCSS.
+This is something to fix with PurifyCSS.

 ## Enabling PurifyCSS